 Hormone therapy, or androgen deprivation therapy (ADT), is used to suppress a man’s testosterone level in hopes of starving the prostate cancer tumor.
-The goal is to shrink the tumor or cause it to grow more slowly, but hormone therapy is not a prostate cancer cure.
+It is suitable for cases of advanced prostate cancer and the goal is to shrink the tumor or cause it to grow more slowly.
+Androgen deprivation therapy is not a prostate cancer cure.

 Since hormone therapy does not remove the prostate or eliminate prostate cancer, it does not provide the same level of cancer-free assurance as robotic prostate removal.
 Hormone therapy may be best suited for men of advanced age, those who are not surgical candidates, or for those whose cancer has returned.